Stairlifts for Narrow Stairs (From 610mm) – What Will Fit Your Home?

 You’re able to stand or perch safely while using the lift

 However, they’re not suitable for everyone.
 If your mobility is likely to change, a seated option may be a better long-term choice.
-We tend not to recommend these kinds of stairlifts as they are suitable only in a few scenarios.
+We tend not to recommend these kinds of stairlifts as they are suitable only in a few scenarios; for example if your condition is only temporary, such as with an operation.

 Often, standing stairlifts are recommended for those who struggle to sit.
 A seated stairlift is generally recommended over the standing model.
 That’s to ensure your stairlift is going to be suitable for years to come.